CSSUoB/cssuob.github.io/_collections/_news/2024-12-14-2024-25s-semester-1-overview.md

 ![A picture of members at the Christmas Meal in the Green Man, some students sitting at tables.](/assets/images/2024-semester-1/christmas-meal.png)

-And lastly, on the 8th of December, we were able to host the Discord Botathon - the last iteration being held in 2021.
+Finally, on the 8th of December we hosted the Discord Botathon, the first since 2021.
-Seven different teams responded to the call and built a Discord bot from scratch, learning from the bot workshop held the day beforehand.
+Seven different teams responded to the call and built a Discord bot from scratch, some learning from the bot workshop held the day before.
 Here's how the final standings looked:

 1. **Texagotchi**, with their beautiful illustrations of TeX and creative approach to the Tamagotchi concept!
 2. **Garlic Tone**, that looked like it was ready to break every time we came to judge it, but took advantage of Discord's